13 ft by 20 ft steel Pergola with Clay Tiles Roof

 Use steel and clay roof tiles remaining from the farm house renovation.

-Be able to maneuver and park a small hatchback car under the Pergola
+Be able to park a small hatchback car under the Pergola

 Available stock of steel